-It as well will need to include the amount of your actual offer along with any contingencies.
-If you are submitting a larger down payment, include that information as well.
+It will also need to include the amount of your actual offer and any contingencies.
+If you are submitting a larger down payment, include that information.

-Don’t forget to hire your real estate attorney.
-It is also essential to include your real estate lawyer’s contact.
+Don’t forget to hire your real estate attorney, and it is also essential to include your real estate lawyer’s contact.
 Although you are buying your home without a real estate agent, the state of New York requires a real estate lawyer to oversee purchase contracts.

 Great job on your homebuyer letter; it landed you an accepted offer.
 When purchasing a home, an accepted offer is halfway through the process.
 It is here where your real estate attorney will step in to take care of the associated legal footwork.

-Pending everything going well, you are ready to review and sign the contract with your real estate attorney.
-Once your lender finalized the loan, your lender will provide you with a mortgage commitment letter.
+Pending everything goes well, you are ready to review and sign the contract with your real estate attorney.
+Once your lender has finalized the loan, your lender will provide you with a mortgage commitment letter.

 If you are here, you have reached the end of the process.
 Your attorney will be instrumental in getting you here.
 Having coordinated your closing date, your attorney will have provided you with a closing statement.
 The spreadsheet will outline the money flow, including what you must bring to the closing table.

-Although you completed your process without a realtor, your attorney must be present at the closing.
+Although you completed your process without a realtor, your attorney must be at the closing.

-Using a realtor allows you to navigate this process with some associated conveniences, such as closing costs.
-Your realtor can help scour home listing sites on your behalf and speak with the seller’s agent, and much more.
+Using a realtor allows you to navigate this process with associated conveniences, such as closing costs.
+Your realtor can help scour home listing sites on your behalf, speak with the seller’s agent, and much more.
 Convenient, but not required.

 If you have maneuvered the homebuying process a time or two before or attempting a cash deal, then it may be easier than anticipated.

 Still, the best way to ensure that you cover your basis and allow a smooth transaction is to prepare yourself with your needed documentation.